dp-os/gez/examples/docs/src/en/guide/essentials/rspack.md

 ```

 ::: tip
-For more detailed API documentation and configuration options, refer to the [Rspack API Documentation](/api/app/rspack.html).
+For more detailed API documentation and configuration options, please refer to the [Rspack API Documentation](/api/app/rspack.html).
 :::